What Are Dental Crowns?

 When a tooth is worn down, decayed, or damaged, it can often be protected with a dental crown.
 Also called a dental cap, a crown is custom-made to fit over a damaged tooth and shaded to match your natural teeth for a seamless finish.
-At Plymouth Dental Group, general dentist Dr. E. Morgan Scheiber places crowns to treat large cavities, rebuild broken teeth, restore cracked teeth, or mask discoloration.
+At Plymouth Dental Group, our general dentists place crowns to treat large cavities, rebuild broken teeth, restore cracked teeth, or mask discoloration.
 Dental crowns are also used to protect teeth that have been root canal-treated and restore (complete) a single dental implant for missing tooth replacement.
 To meet the unique needs and preferences of Plymouth and Kingston, MA patients, our practice is pleased to offer crowns in a range of materials, including all-ceramic, porcelain-fused-to-metal, and all metal (such as gold).
-Make an appointment with Dr. Scheiber to find out how a dental crown can repair or strengthen a tooth while also boosting the total health and appearance of your smile.
+Make an appointment with our team to find out how a dental crown can repair or strengthen a tooth while also boosting the total health and appearance of your smile.

 Dental crowns can be placed on the front or back teeth and may be recommended to treat a number of dental concerns:

 - Broken or cracked teeth

 - Root canal-treated teeth

 Individual crowns can also be fused together to serve a bridge, replacing one or more missing teeth.
 Dental crowns are customized in the exact shape, size, and color to cover damaged teeth and rise in a natural way from the gumline.
 While all-ceramic crowns may be preferred for front teeth, porcelain with a metal substrate may offer greater durability for the chewing forces exerted upon the back teeth.
 During your consultation, our dentists will explain your crown options and help you select the best material for your needs and cosmetic preferences.